kafkaacademy/auth0-spa-login/README.md

 # auth0-spa-login

-An extremely lightweight login html button  or html anchor, to login using www.auth0.com
+An extremely lightweight login html button  or html anchor, to login using www.auth0.com for real Single Page Applications.

+No routers, express or ...,  needed.

 The look and feel can be customized with css.